 - Acts as a Web Filter

-- Browser Based: Proxy settings are applied to your web browser regardless which browser you use
+- Browser-Based: Proxy settings are applied to your web browser regardless of which browser you use

 VPN (Virtual Private Network)